 The big sites are very important to pay attention to since that’s how most customers discover your business.
 But just having the right information on Google and Facebook isn’t enough.
 The more consistent your local citations, the higher your search ranking and the more new customers who are discovering your business.

 Now you know why local citations are important for both customers and search engines.
 Let’s talk about what you can do to make sure that your listings are accurate and your business is getting discovered.
-We’ll take you through some easy steps you can take to update your listings and get more customers.

 Updating Your Listings So Customers Can Discover Your Business